NORTH AMERICAN BOXING FEDERATION BY-LAWS

 (b) Vacancies in any office may be filled for the balance of the term thereof by a majority vote of the Executive Committee.

 4. PRESIDENT - The President shall be the chief officer of the NABF and shall preside over all meetings of the NABF and of the Executive Committee.
-He shall be a member, ex officio, of all committees.
-He shall communicate to the NABF such matters and make such suggestions as may, in his opinion, promote the welfare and increase the usefulness of the NABF and shall perform such other duties as are necessarily incident to the office.
+He/She shall be a member, ex officio, of all committees.
+He/She shall communicate to the NABF such matters and make such suggestions as may, in his/her opinion, promote the welfare and increase the usefulness of the NABF and shall perform such other duties as are necessarily incident to the office.

-6. TREASURER - The Treasurer (who may also be one of the Vice-Presidents) shall keep an account of all moneys received and expended for the use of the NABF, and shall make disbursements authorized by the Executive Committee or such other persons as the NABF members may prescribe.
-All sums received shall be deposited by the Treasurer in the bank or banks approved by the Executive Committee, and he shall make a report at the annual meeting or when called upon by the President.
+6. TREASURER - The Treasurer (who may also be one of the Vice-Presidents) shall keep an account of all moneys received and expended for the use of the NABF, and shall make disbursements authorized by the President and/or the Executive Committee.
+All sums received shall be deposited by the Treasurer in the bank or banks approved by the Executive Committee, and shall make a report at the annual meeting or when called upon by the President.
 Funds may be drawn only on the signature of the Treasurer and one other signature as designated by resolution of the Executive Committee.
-The duties of the Treasurer, upon the approval of the membership, may be delegated to an Assistant Treasurer.
+The duties of the Treasurer, upon the approval of the Executive Committee, may be delegated to an Assistant Treasurer.
 The funds, books, and vouchers in the possession of the Treasurer shall be at all times subject to verification and inspection by the elective officers of the NABF.
 At the expiration of his term of office, the Treasurer shall immediately deliver to his successor all books, money and other property.

-7. EXECUTIVE SECRETARY - The Executive Secretary (who may also be one of the Vice-Presidents) shall serve at the pleasure of the President and perform such duties as defined by the Executive Committee.
-It shall be the duty of the Executive Secretary to keep a record of the proceedings of the annual convention or other meetings so designated by the President.
+7. EXECUTIVE SECRETARIES - The Executive Secretary (who may also be one of the Vice-Presidents) shall serve at the pleasure of the President and perform such duties as defined by the Executive Committee.
+Upon the discretion of the President an additional Executive Secretary may be appointed as needed.
+It shall be the duty of the Executive Secretaries to keep a record of the proceedings of the annual convention or other meetings so designated by the President.

-8. EXECUTIVE COMMITTEE - The Executive Committee shall consist of the President, three Vice-Presidents, the immediate Past-President, and such other persons as the Executive Committee might appoint, said Executive Committee not to exceed nine (9) members.
-If the immediate Past-President is currently an elected officer of the NABF, then the President who immediately preceded the Past-President, and who is currently a qualified general member, shall sit on the Executive Committee.
-In the event that the President who preceded the Past-President is, for any reason, not qualified or available to sit on the Executive Committee, then the remaining members of the Executive Committee may appoint a qualified Past-President to serve on the Executive Committee.
-The Executive Committee shall have supervision, control and direction over the affairs of the NABF, shall execute the policies and decisions of the active membership, shall actively prosecute the NABF objectives, and shall have discretion in the disbursement of funds.
-The Executive Committee may adopt such rules for the conduct of its business as shall be deemed advisable, and may, in the execution of powers granted, appoint subcommittees or agents to work on specific problems or reports.
+8. EXECUTIVE COMMITTEE - The Executive Committee shall consist of the President, three Vice-Presidents, the immediate Past-President, (unless the Past President is otherwise unavailable to serve), and such other persons as the Executive Committee might appoint, said Executive Committee not to exceed nine (9) members.
+The Executive Committee shall have supervision, control and direction over the affairs of the NABF, shall execute the policies and decisions of the active membership, and shall actively pursue the NABF objectives.
 The Executive Committee shall have a regular meeting at the time and place of the annual meeting and shall report to the general membership on its activities.
 The Executive Committee shall also meet upon the call of the President, as well as upon the demand of a majority of the general membership of the NABF, to decide any matters requiring action prior to the annual meeting.

 9. ELIGIBILITY OF ELECTIVE OFFICERS - No person shall be eligible to hold any elective office unless such person normally resides, for not less than (3) consecutive months, within the legal boundaries of the general membership of the NABF and is a qualified general member in accordance with the terms of these By-Laws.